Dave Bassett (songwriter): Notable music credits

 "Fight Song" is a song recorded by Rachel Platten, released as a single by Columbia Records on February 19, 2015.
 Platten co-wrote the song with Dave Bassett.

-Also produced and co-written by Bassett, "Ex's & Oh's" is certified double Platinum in the United States, Australia and Canada.
+Also produced and co-written by Bassett, Ellie King's "Ex's & Oh's" is certified double Platinum in the United States, Australia and Canada.
 "Ex's & Oh's" charted in multiple formats in the US and across the world including US Billboard Hot 100, US Adult Alternative Songs (Billboard), US Adult Top 40 (Billboard), US Alternative Songs (Billboard), US Hot Rock Songs (Billboard), US Rock Airplay (Billboard).
 "Ex's & Oh's" received two nominations at the 58th Grammy Awards: Best Rock Performance and Best Rock Song.

 In 2018, Bassett produced seven songs on Vance Joy's Nation of Two LP including the co-written Gold Certified tracks "Lay It on Me" and "Saturday Sun."
 He also co-produced and co-wrote the singles "White Flag" for Bishop Briggs and Alice Merton's "Lash Out."

 In 2019, Bassett co-wrote the hit single "All My Friends" by The Revivalists as well as Shinedown's #1 single "Attention Attention".

 In 2020 Bassett co-wrote "Hero" by Weezer with Rivers Cuomo which went to #1 at Alternative radio.